dseeni/TechArtDemos/README.md

 A valence combination of (3,4) -> Line Plane Intersection Solver
 ```

-In this way each additonal solver is triggered by a unique edge vertex valence
+In this way, each additional solver is triggered by a unique edge vertex
-pair as well:
+valence pair as well:

-**Line Line Solver -> (4,4)**
+**Double Skew Solver -> (4,4)**
 ```
-- The easiest case wherein a perfect intersection exists and no CPA Skew solver is required.
+- Wherein the given edge belongs to a trianglualr face in the case of corner chamfers and no intersection exists.
 ```

 **Skew Line Solver -> (4,4)**